anatolyostrovsky/rsschool-devops-course-tasks/README.md

 sudo kubectl create namespace jenkins
 ```

-Next we clone our yaml files to setup Jenkins correctly
+Next we clone our yaml files from our new repository to setup Jenkins correctly

 ```
 git clone https://github.com/anatolyostrovsky/rsschool-jenkins-files